barsoom/attr_extras/README.md

 Defines both initializer and public readers.

 `method_object :fooable?, :foo`<br>
-Defines a `.fooable?` class method that delegates to an instance method.
+Defines a `.fooable?` class method that takes one argument (`:foo`) and delegates to an instance method that can access `foo` as a private reader.

 `attr_id_query :foo?, :bar?`<br>
 Defines query methods like `foo?`, which is true iff `foo_id` is truthy.
 Goes well with Active Record.